strangelove-ventures/web3-mcp/README.md

 ### Network Selection
 For EVM operations, you can specify the network by name (ethereum, base, arbitrum, optimism, bsc, polygon, avalanche).
 The tool will automatically use the appropriate RPC endpoint and network configuration.

+### THORChain Configuration
+The tool uses Nine Realms public endpoints by default, but you can configure a custom THORChain node URL in the .env file for better reliability and rate limits.

 ### UTXO Chain Data Providers
 The tool uses several data providers for UTXO chains: